 Areas of Interest

 The Foundation’s foremost interest is in strengthening communities.
 Foundation grants primarily serve the communities of Yellow Springs, Ohio and St. Cloud, Minnesota, and their immediate vicinity.
+Beginning in 2013, the Foundation also has a modest grant initiative in Portland, Oregon focused on homeless youth.
+Requests from the Portland area are accepted by invitation only.
 In addition, other communities and organizations that are supported by board and family members may receive grants from time to time.

-The Foundation awards approximately $2 million in grants each year.
-The major components of the annual grants budget include:
+The Foundation awards approximately $2.4 million in grants each year, with the vast majority of that sum distributed through the competitive grant process described below.
+The major components of the annual competitive grants budget include:

 Program, Capital and Operating Grants: The Foundation welcomes grant requests in the $10,000-100,000 range to support innovative program initiatives, capital requests, or operating needs.